logonlabs/logonlabs-js/README.md

 # LogonLabs JavaScript
----
 The official LogonLabs JavaScript client library.

 ## Download
----
     https://cdn.logonlabs.com/dist/logonlabs.min.js

-## Logon Labs API
+## LogonLabs API
 ---

+- Prior to coding, some configuration is required at https://logonlabs.com/app/#app-settings.

-For the full Developer Documentation please visit: https://logonlabs.com/docs/api
+- For the full Developer Documentation please visit: https://logonlabs.com/docs/api/

 ---
 ### Instantiating a new client

+- Your `APP_ID` can be found in [App Settings](https://logonlabs.com/app/#/app-settings)
+- The `LOGONLABS_API_ENDPOINT` should be set to `https://api.logonlabs.com`

 Create a new instance of `LogonClient`.
-Your `APP_ID` can be found in [App Settings](https://logonlabs.com/app/#/app-settings).
-The `LOGONLABS_API_ENDPOINT` should be set to `https://api.logonlabs.com`.

 ```javascript
 window.logonAsync = function() {
     LogonClient.configure({